jimmelanson/perl-file-upload/README.md

 Blog post explaining the .lib file here: https://jimmelanson.ca/programming/2017/10/11/perl-file-uploads-simplified/

-The CSS files are needed for uploadtest.pl to display correctly, they are not needed for the upload library.
-Download them and edit the paths in the uploadtest.pl.
+The two files in /css are needed for the two demo scripts to display properly.

+The file lib/upload.lib is the magic that makes it all work for you.
+Make sure you view the ReadMe before implementing.
+It tells you how to call the subroutine for multiple individiual file fields or for file fields with the "multiple" attribute.